Setting up Kerberos authentication for PostgreSQL DB instances

 - Step 1: Create a directory using AWS Managed Microsoft AD

-- Step 2: (Optional) create a trust for an on-premises Active Directory
+- Step 2: (Optional) Create a trust relationship between your on-premises Active Directory and AWS Directory Service

 - Step 3: Create an IAM role for Amazon RDS to access the AWS Directory Service